interrogator/jason-lee-iran/README.md

 ![35.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i35.jpg)

 This is the Lut Desert in Iran and is, on and off, the hottest place on Earth.
-It is apparently a toss up between Lut, Death Valley, and Turpan in China.
+It is apparently a toss up between Lut, Death Valley, and Turpan, in China.

 I am actually standing on a river coming from the mountains in the background.
 It carried salt down into the basin which the sun dried and cracked.